rushikeshpawar-work/mongodb-change-stream/README.md

 # mongodb-change-stream
 One-way data synchronization between Azure SQL and MongoDB.
-Any modifications made to the mongordb database will instantly synchronize with Azure SQL.
+Any modifications made to the mongodb database will instantly synchronize with Azure SQL.
 -------------------------------------------------------------------------------------------------------------------------------
 Prerequisites:
 •	MongoDB on Atlas